 Tours & Tickets

-Travel to Hangzhou, a city rich in history and spectacular scenery on this day trip from Shanghai.
-Cruise on Hangzhou's famous West Lake and take in the ...
+Travel to Hangzhou, a city rich in culture, history and scenery, on a day trip from Shanghai.
+Accompanied by a knowledgeable guide, admire the architecture of ...
 Read more

 Duration: 10 hours (approx.)